-The term “aromatherapy” was invented at the beginning of the 20th century by chemist René-Maurice Gattefossé.
+The term “aromatherapy” was coined at the beginning of the 20th century by chemist René-Maurice Gattefossé.
 This French researcher devoted part of his career to examining the curative properties of essential oils, which are distilled aromatic plant extracts.
-It’s believed that their scents can stimulate receptors in the nose that carry messages to the brain — to reduce stress, for example.
-They also have beneficial effects on the skin and hair.
-That’s what makes them excellent ingredients for cosmetics… and great allies for cocooning!

 Some hair-care products also include aromatic essences that are nourishing, enhance shine or prevent aging.
 For more targeted action, choose oils that have specific properties for fighting dandruff, soothing irritation of the scalp, regulating sebum production… Best of all, they’re easily added to your shampoo, hair mask or rinse-free spray.

 - Cleanse your face with a product that removes excess sebum and accumulated impurities without causing drying or affecting the production of oil.
 Choose plant-based ingredients that calm your skin while fighting free radicals responsible for cell oxidation.